 Buprenorphine, a partial α -opioid agonist that is FDA approved in an injectable form (Buprenex) for the treatment of pain, has recently been approved as a detoxification agent and for opioid maintenance treatment as an alternative to methadone maintenance.
 A number of clinical trials have reported it to be effective for heroin detoxification (Becker et al. 2001; Bickel et al. 1988; Diamant et al. 1998), and the medication should play an important role in gradually removing patients from methadone maintenance (Amass et al. 2004; Banys et al. 1994; Johnson et al. 2000).
 Buprenorphine is available in oral form as Subutex, which contains only buprenorphine, and is meant for patients who are starting treatment for drug dependence.
 Another form, Suboxone, contains buprenorphine and naloxone and is intended for persons dependent on opioids who have already started and are continuing medication therapy.

-Buprenorphine has great affinity for the

-μ-opioid receptor, in spite of being only a partial agonist, and can displace other opioids such as heroin.
+Buprenorphine has great affinity for the μ-opioid receptor, in spite of being only a partial agonist, and can displace other opioids such as heroin.
 This feature gives buprenorphine the ability to precipitate opioid withdrawal when administered to patients who have recently used heroin (Kosten and McCance-Katz 1995).

 An advantage to buprenorphine is its safety.
 Because of the partial agonist action, buprenorphine has a "ceiling effect" with regard to overdose potential (Walsh et al. 1994).
+That is, unlike methadone, which produces increasing One advantage of buprenorphine is that it can be dispensed at a physician's office, unlike methadone, which can be dispensed only at designated treatment centers.

-That is, unlike methadone, which produces increasing respiratory suppression with increasing dose, respiratory effects of buprenorphine tend to level off due to its partial agonist action.
+respiratory suppression with increasing dose, respiratory effects of buprenorphine tend to level off due to its partial agonist action.
 Another advantage of buprenorphine is that it can be dispensed at a physician's office, unlike methadone, which can be dispensed only at designated treatment centers.
 This makes access to this medication for opioid dependence much more convenient for both patient and clinician.
 See TIP 40, Clinical Guidelines for the Use of Buprenorphine in the Treatment of Opioid Addiction (CSAT 2004a).
+Unlike methadone, buprenorphine may be prescribed by physicians who are not connected with a certified opioid treatment program.
+However, there is a still a specific